theffc/TG/NKE Coding Style.md

 	 * Longer description of this structure.
 	 */

+The opening comment mark "/**" - showed above - is reserved for kernel-doc comments.
+Only comments so marked will be considered by the kernel-doc scripts, and any comment so marked must be in kernel-doc format.

 It's also important to comment data, whether they are basic types or derived types.
 To this end, use just **one data declaration per line** (no commas for multiple data declarations).
 This leaves you room for a small comment on each